Stafford Poole

-The Reverend Stafford Poole, C.M., (March 6, 1930 – November 1, 2020) was a Catholic priest and a research historian.
-He was formerly a professor of history at, and later served as President of, the former St. John's Seminary College (closed 2002) in Camarillo, California.
-Additionally, he is known for his extensive writings about the history of the Catholic Church in Mexico and the devotion to the Virgin of Guadalupe.
+Stafford Poole, C.M (March 6, 1930 – November 1, 2020) was a Vincentian Catholic priest and a research historian.
+He was a former professor of history at the former St. John's Seminary College (closed 2002) in Camarillo, California and later served as president.
+The college closed in 2002.
+He is also known for his extensive writings about the history of the Catholic Church in Mexico and the devotion to the Virgin of Guadalupe.

 Early life

-Poole was born in Oxnard, California, the son of Beatrice Hessie Smith and Joseph Outhwaite Poole, Sr., and was raised in North Hollywood.
-While in grammar schools there, his classmates included both the sons of the noted singer, Bing Crosby, as well as the future Cardinal Roger Mahony.
-For high school, he attended Los Angeles College, which was a minor seminary run by the Archdiocese of Los Angeles for high-school age boys who were considering the priesthood.
+Poole was born in Oxnard, California, the son of Beatrice Hessie Smith and Joseph Outhwaite Poole Sr. He was raised in North Hollywood.
+While in grammar schools there, his classmates included both the sons of the singer, Bing Crosby, as well as the future Cardinal Roger Mahony.
+He attended Los Angeles College during high school.
+It was a minor seminary run by the Archdiocese of Los Angeles for high-school boys who were considering the priesthood.

 Studies

 Upon his graduation in 1947 he joined the Congregation of the Mission of Saint Vincent de Paul, taking his vows in 1949.
 He did his seminary studies at the Vincentian seminary in Perryville, Missouri, earning a bachelor's degree in 1952.
-He completed his theological studies and was ordained in 1956, afterwards teaching in seminaries in the Midwestern United States.
+He completed his theological studies and was ordained in 1956.
+After he was ordained he taught in seminaries in the Midwestern United States.
 He received a Master's degree in Spanish literature in 1958 and then in 1961 his doctorate in history, both from St. Louis University.

-Although his focus had been American and European history, Poole's dissertation was titled "The Indian Problem in the Third Mexican Provincial Council, 1585" in which he analyzed recently found documents from the first Provincial Councils of the Catholic Church in Mexico.
+Although his focus was American and European history, Poole's dissertation was titled "The Indian Problem in the Third Mexican Provincial Council, 1585" in which he analyzed recently found documents from the first Provincial Councils of the Catholic Church in Mexico.